Frinkel/custom_os161_tool/README.md

 	./run.sh

+If your're running the command for the first time, you might have to make it executable, by

+	running chmod +x run.sh

 Then type '?' for a list of available commands, you should see something like the output below.

 	Running local setup.